OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 This check is made before the selected meter/group is changed but after the checks within the group (has gid as its id in pseudocode below).
 The pseudocode for the second set of choices is:

     // Determine if the change in compatible units of one group are okay with another group.
-Warn admin if changes.
+Warn admin of changes.
     // All admin messages are grouped together and a popup is used where the admin can copy the items since the
     // number of messages could be long.
     // It may be possible to avoid some of this work if done while the meter/group menu changes are being done